srveit/srveit.github.io/installing-raspberry-pi-os.md

 - Enter your LAN's password.
 - Select LAN country.
 - Click "SAVE".
-- Close "Advanced options" dialog.
+- Close "Advanced options" dialog by clicking "SAVE" button.
 - Click "WRITE".
 - Click "YES" to erase and install the OS in the microSD card.
 - (You may be asked for your admin password to authorize writing the microSD card.)